-- 8.8 The Money Laundering Regulations 2017 define a "business relationship" to include any business, professional or commercial relationship between the firm and its customer, which is expected to have an element of duration.
+- 8.118.8 The Money Laundering Regulations 2017 define a "business relationship" to include any business, professional or commercial relationship between the firm and its customer, which is expected to have an element of duration.
 Essentially, this definition would apply to any open-ended product relationship (e.g. managing an ISA), irrespective of whether it was for the purposes of lump sum or regular investment.
-Furthermore, a fund manager's obligation to redeem units at the request of the holder at some future time provides the relationship and element of duration necessary for the definition to apply in the case of any registered holder of units, however their holding was acquired. - 8.9 The handling of third party payments is an important feature of the typical risk profile of the fund management sector.
-Where the firm accepts payment from a third party at any point, that party should also be regarded as a customer and identified and verified as such. - 8.10 Should an investor ask a firm to pay redemption proceeds to a third party, that third party should also be regarded as a customer (on whose behalf the registered investor may have been acting), and their identity should be verified on a riskbased approach, before any funds are remitted.
-In instances where the beneficial owner remains the same, then this can be treated as lower risk. - 8.11 Firms may generally treat UK fund platforms as their customer, and not have to 'look through' them to the underlying investor.
-For relationships with fund platforms outside of the UK, the degree of risk and level of CDD required should be determined taking into account the nature of the relationship, where the counterparty is based, and the degree of risk of money laundering or terrorist financing presented by the relationship (see paragraphs 8.24 8.27). - 8.12 CDD measures should remain limited to identifying and verifying the identity of the Intermediary and to verifying that the Intermediary has a robust and risk sensitive AML program in place and applies appropriate CDD measures to its customers and to its customers' beneficial owners. - 8.13 Assuming the existence of appropriate and proportionate monitoring (as detailed in paragraphs 8.5 and 8.35-8.39) or other factors that suggest otherwise, firms are not required to assume that payment from an unidentified source vis being made by a third party.
-In instances where a third party payment has been identified, CDD, measures on the third party should also identify be source and account ownership, to ensure such remittance has not been sent to disguise the source or destination of laundered funds.
+Furthermore, a fund manager's obligation to redeem units at the request of the holder at some future time provides the relationship and element of duration necessary for the definition to apply in the case of any registered holder of units, however their holding was acquired. - 8.128.9 The handling of third party payments is an important feature of the typical risk profile of the fund management sector.
+Where the firm accepts payment from a third party at any point, that party should also be regarded as a customer and identified and verified as such. - 8.138.10 Should an investor ask a firm to pay redemption proceeds to a third party, that third party should also be regarded as a customer (on whose behalf the registered investor may have been acting), and their identity should be verified on a risk-based approach, before any funds are remitted.
+In instances where the beneficial owner remains the same, then this can be treated as lower risk.

+- 8.148.11 As stated in the ESA Risk Factor Guidelines fFirms may generally treat intermediaries, including platformsUK fund platforms/fund supermarkets as their customer, and not have to 'look through' them to the underlying investor.
+For relationships with fund platforms outside of the UK, the degree of risk and level of CDD required should be determined taking into account the nature of the relationship, where the counterparty is based, and the degree of risk of money laundering or terrorist financing presented by the relationship (see paragraphs 8.24 8.27). - 8.158.12 Customer Due Diligence CDD measures should remain limited to identifying and verifying the identity of the Intermediary and to verifying that the Intermediary has a robust and risk sensitive AML program in place and applies appropriate CDDCustomer Due Diligence measures to its customers and to its customers' beneficial owners. - 8.168.13 Assuming the existence of appropriate and proportionate monitoring (as detailed in paragraphs 8.5 and 8.35-8.39) or other factors that suggest otherwise, Ffirms are not required to assume that payment from an unidentified source (e.g. by wire transfer from a UK bank or building society cheque that does not identify the account from which it is made) is being made by a third party unless they are aware of some fact that suggests that this is, or may be, the case.
+In instances where a third party payment has been identified, CDD ustomer Due Diligence measures on the third party should also identifyensure the source and account ownership is identified to ensure such remittance has not been sent to disguise the source or destination of laundered funds.